lrklochek/Control_System/README.md

 **Manual** disables the PID controller and allows the the setpoint potentiometer to fix either the heater or fan setting from 0 to 100%.
 There is no feed back.
 This is referred to as open loop.

-**Auto** enables the PID controller, either Reverse or Forward acting.
+**Auto enables** the PID controller, either Reverse or Forward acting.

+The block diagram below shows the interconnection of the boards and thermal chamber:
 ## Thermal Chamber Temperature Control System Features.
 ## Chamber
 * Small volume chamber 100mmx68mmx50mm